Malacath-92/Proxy-PDF-Maker/tutorials/LiberProxies/README.md

 Additionally you will have to install Visual Studio Redistributable: https://aka.ms/vs/17/release/vc_redist.x64.exe

-Then collect all images of cards you want to order and a backside you like.
-Rename the backside image to `__back` in order to simplify later steps.
+Then collect all images of cards you want to order and a back-side you like.
+Rename the back-side image to `__back` in order to simplify later steps.

 If you want to follow along this tutorial exactly, download the images in the folder `cards` right next to this document.